Video Format War VHS vs Betamax?

 Which Is The Best Video Format?
 Betamax VS VHS

-In the Betamax vs VHS battle, Betamax video format had a better quality and wins with the highest resolution video playback, audio, and picture quality.
+In the battle, Betamax video format had better quality and won with the highest resolution video playback, audio, and picture quality.

 At the time, consumers looked past the quality of Betamax and decided that VCRs were a better purchase due to their size and cost.